July 31, 2018

 Rabies can also affect pets; to protect your pet from rabies it is important to vaccinate them.
 Rabies vaccination is mandatory in Ontario for domestic cats and dogs.
-The Health Unit, in Partnership with local Veterinarians and Municipalities, will be holding Rabies Vaccination Clinics on September 14, 2022.
-The cost is $20.00 per animal; information about our Rabies Clinics times and locations will be posted on our website and on social media near the end of August.
+The Health Unit, in Partnership with local Veterinarians and Municipalities, will be holding the annual Rabies Clinics on September 12 and 19.
+The cost is $20.00 per animal; please visit our website for more information about our Rabies Clinics.

 For more information contact your local health unit or these websites: